Help

 • Section 1: Midi event type and parameters

 • Control: the value of the control (0 to 127), also referred to « Velocity » will be used as the parameters.
 If necessary, it will be scale to fit between Min and Max.
-This is useful for changing continuous parameters with midi knobs for example but can also be used to trigger an event that does not have a parameter.
+This is useful for changing continuous parameters with MIDI knobs for example but can also be used to trigger an event that does not have a parameter.

 • Toggle: the value sent to the parameters will alternate between Min and Max.
 The events triggered again before the debouncing time are ignored.
-This is useful for changing on/off parameters with midi footswitches or pads for example. « Velocity » parameter is not used to trigger an event.
+This is useful for changing on/off parameters with MIDI footswitches or pads for example. « Velocity » parameter is not used to trigger an event.

 • Gate: trigger at the nth events.
-This is useful for single action (like transport action and other shortcut actions) when the midi controller uses the velocity to differentiate different buttons.
-When a midi button sends more than one midi event, you can select which event will trigger the action. « Velocity » parameter is also used to trigger an event.
+This is useful for single action (like transport action and other shortcut actions) when the MIDI controller uses the velocity to differentiate different buttons.
+When a MIDI button sends more than one MIDI event, you can select which event will trigger the action. « Velocity » parameter is also used to trigger an event.

 • Pitch Bend: use to associate the Pitch Bend event to a shortcut or feature.
 The MIDI Pitch bend event is different from other Control so it needs its own event.

 • Any event: Useful for calling a script when any event is triggered.
-Usually you will pass the midi data to the script and do the processing in the script.
+Usually you will pass the MIDI data to the script and do the processing in the script.
 You can filter the event with the checkboxes Device, Status and Channel.
 For example, if you only check the Device checkbox, all events from a device will trigger the event.

 Important note